ellefeg/assembly2orf/README.md

 * Moves all the files to a temp directory

 **The final output**
+* You will receive an email when assembly2orf is finished analysing all samples
 * At the end your working directory will contain one directory per sample.
 In each sample directory you will see the following files:
 <pre>
 {sample}